-Our friend Nick Laird at Goldchartsrus tracks gold demand from the “Silk Road” countries—China, Russia, India, and Turkey.
-You can see from his latest chart that demand from these four nations has exploded over the past 10 years.
+Our friend Nick Laird at Goldchartsrus tracks gold demand from the “Silk Road” countries — China, Russia, India and Turkey.
+You can see from his November 2017 chart that demand from these four nations has exploded over the past 10 years.

-Check out the bottom part of the chart, though…except for three months last year, demand was greater than total global production.
+Check out the bottom part of the chart, though — except for three months in 2017, demand was greater than total global production.

 This trend obviously can’t last.
 It explains why we continually see exports from developed world countries to these nations, especially China.
 At some point, the demand for physical metal will exceed what is readily available in investment form and will push prices higher on its own.

 But it’s the message behind these elevated buying levels that is most important.
 Just like ETF buyers, regardless of the reasons, these four emerging countries see the need to continue to accumulate huge amounts of bullion.

 And this level of buying isn’t about to let up.
 You’ve probably heard about the “One Belt, One Road” project, which will link China, Central Asia and Europe.
 It is probably the biggest infrastructure project ever attempted by mankind.
 And the World Gold Council says this will have significant implications for the gold industry; demand will jump due to improvements in efficiency and access.

 Not only this, but according to the WGC Gold 2048 report, India’s middle class could increase 4-fold as a percentage of its population should their political and social reforms come to fruition.
 This increased purchasing power would make the world’s largest gold market even larger, pushing gold demand and thus gold prices even higher.